8luebottle/Dev-Bookshelf/Code_Complete.md

 <details><summary><b>What Is Software Construction</b></summary>

-Construciton is not a mechanical task. it encompasses various stages and activities beyond mere code writing.
+Construction is not a mechanical task. it encompasses various stages and activities beyond mere code writing.

 - Coding and debugging
 - Detailed design